 While root canal therapy is often the preferred choice for preserving a damaged or infected tooth, alternatives include tooth extraction followed by tooth replacement options such as dental implants, bridges, or dentures.
 Your dentist will discuss the most suitable treatment plan based on your specific condition and preferences.

 The duration of a root canal procedure can vary but typically takes one to two hours, depending on the tooth's complexity and the extent of infection.

 There is usually minimal preparation required for a root canal procedure.
 It's essential to discuss any allergies or medical conditions with your dentist before the appointment.

 Root canal therapy is a safe and routine procedure.
 However, some risks may include infection recurrence or damage to surrounding structures, but these are rare.

 You can eat after a root canal procedure, but it's advisable to wait until the anesthesia has worn off completely to avoid accidentally biting your cheek or tongue.

 The cost of root canal treatment can vary depending on factors such as the tooth's location, complexity, and whether a dental crown is needed.
-During your consultation at Heather Ridge Dentistry, you will receive a personalized cost estimate.
+During your consultation with our team, you will receive a personalized cost estimate.